-NNCO produces and distributes information for the general public, including brochures, workshop reports, nanotechnology-related news, educational resources, funding opportunities, and other information, all of which are made available on the NNI website, www.nano.gov.
+The NNCO produces and distributes information for the general public, including brochures, workshop reports, nanotechnology-related news, educational resources, funding opportunities, and other information, all of which are made available on the NNI website, www.nano.gov.
 This website, which is designed, organized, and maintained by the NNCO, also provides information about recent developments in nanotechnology and NNI activities.
 The NNCO communications effort is strengthened by relationships between NNCO staff and key press contacts and public information officers at NNI agencies.
-NNCO staff members prepare and deliver presentations
+NNCO staff members prepare and deliver presentations and lectures on NNI activities at professional society meetings and at a wide variety of public venues.
+The NNCO will continue to organize diverse public input and outreach activities; future examples may include interactive web dialogues, citizen panels, workshops, and other educational events.

-- 1 and lectures on NNI activities at professional society meetings and at a wide variety of public - 2 venues.
-NNCO will continue to organize diverse public input and outreach activities; future - 3 examples may include interactive web dialogues, citizen panels, workshops, and other - 4 educational events. - 5 Contributions from the NNI agencies fund the NNCO.
-The White House Chair of the NSTC - 6 Committee on Technology appoints the NNCO Director and Deputy Director from a Federal - 7 agency, in consultation with the co-chairs of the NSET Subcommittee.
+Contributions from the NNI agencies fund the NNCO.
+The White House Chair of the NSTC Committee on Technology appoints the NNCO Director and Deputy Director in consultation with the co-chairs of the NSET Subcommittee.

-8 Executive Office of the President
+Executive Office of the President (EOP)

-9 Representatives from the Executive Office of the President (EOP) participate in NNI activities to 10 ensure that implementation of the NNI is coordinated and consistent with Government-wide 11 priorities.
-The primary points of interaction are the Office of Science and Technology Policy 12 (OSTP) and the Office of Management and Budget (OMB).
+Representatives from EOP participate in NNI activities to ensure that implementation of the NNI is coordinated and consistent with Government-wide priorities.
+The primary points of interaction are OSTP and the Office of Management and Budget (OMB).